 This week we focused on the story Muhammad and the creation of Islam, and made the connection between the way Muhammad’s view of religion changed and the way people, in their religious lives and in other ways, may have a shift of vision that causes them to see things in a new way.
 We also talked about the Sufi poet Rumi and experienced his poems through music and movement.

 EXPLORE THE TOPIC TOGETHER.
 Talk about…

 Muhammad had a shift of religious perspective that led to his founding the Muslim religion.
 If you came to Unitarian Universalism from another faith home, you could share that story with your child, including the reasons your beliefs and/or your worship needs changed.
-If your child was part of that shift, he/she may be able to share with you what they liked and disliked about the change.
+If your child was part of that shift, they may be able to share with you what they liked and disliked about the change.

 It’s also great fun to share “used to thinks.”
 If you have some examples of misconceptions that you had when you were young (“I used to think that ‘he had a change of heart’ meant that someone took his heart out and gave him a different one.”), you will likely inspire your child to share “used to thinks” of his/her own.
 Remember to model respect for all beliefs that others in your family share, even if your child currently holds beliefs that differ from your own.